 Cost & Insurance

-Laboratory and medication changes are always discussed with you prior to initiating the test; you have the right to refuse.
-Limited medications prescribed from the on-site dispensary usually range from $10-$20, for many common prescriptions such as antibiotics.
-Additional medication options may require a prescription to be filled at a pharmacy, possibly using health insurance.
-Any laboratory charges are billed to the student.
+Laboratory and medication charges are not covered by the Student Wellness Services fee.
+These charges are always discussed with you prior to initiating the test or dispensing the medication; you have the right to refuse.
+Limited medications prescribed from the on-site dispensary usually range from $10-$20, for many common medications such as antibiotics.
+Additional medication options may require a prescription to be filled at a pharmacy.
+All laboratory and medication charges are billed to your student.

-For services outside of the scope of care of Student Wellness Services, we will work with you to make choices that will work with your financial and insurance situation regarding referrals and resources.
+Some services are outside of the scope of care offered at Student Wellness Services.
+In these cases we will assist you in making choices that will work within your financial and insurance circumstances regarding referrals and resources.

 Evergreen Immunization Requirement

 Evergreen has implemented a policy regarding proof of Measles (Rubeoia) immunity for all students.
 All students must provide a copy of their medical or immunization record showing two doses of Measles (Rubeola) vaccine (usually referred to as the "MMR vaccine").
 The doses must have been given at least 30 days apart, and on or after 12 months of age.
 The Immunization Form (PDF) can be filleed out and returned to SWS or Registration and Records prior to the beginning of Fall Quarter.
 In the event religious, personal, or medical reasons prevent you from vaccination, you may sign the waiver included on the Immunization Form (PDF).
-If you have signed the waiver and a measles outbreak occurs, you will be asked to leave campus for a minimum of 2 weeks resulting in possible missed classes, coursework, and compensation from work.
+If you have signed the waiver and a measles outbreak occurs, you will be asked to leave campus for a minimum of 2 weeks from the time of the last diagnosed case, resulting in missed classes, coursework, and compensation from work.

 Limited vaccines are available at Student Wellness Services.
 We provide recommendations to local resources for those we do not carry.